 Any VAFA User who is found to have sent inappropriate electronic communication, uploaded inappropriate website content or engaged in blogs that harass, offend, intimidate or humiliate may face investigation by the VAFA.
 Failure to comply with these guidelines may result in disciplinary action, which will be determined at the discretion of the VAFA.
 In serious cases, such as members publishing false or misleading comments about another person in a public domain may result in suspension from games or official positions.

 Any publication on social media that does not comply with these guidelines may be used in disciplinary proceedings.

-For queries or comments please contact Andrew Leonard by email at andrew@vafa.com.au.
+For queries or comments please contact Nick Armistead by email at nick@vafa.com.au.